Tornado outbreak and derecho of April 1–3, 2024: Non-tornadic effects

-Many areas of Ohio, Kentucky, Indiana and West Virginia were put on flood watches prior to the event.
+Many areas of Ohio, Kentucky, Indiana and West Virginia were put under flood watches prior to the event.
 In West Virginia, there were dozens of reports of straight-line wind damage along with the tornadoes.
 A wind gust of 92 mph was recorded at Tri-State Airport in Huntington, West Virginia, which set an all-time record for that station.
 Heavy snowfall also affected the Midwest, with up to 17 in of snow falling in Wisconsin.
 The University of Kentucky campus in Lexington suffered minor damage from high winds, and afternoon classes and on-campus activities were canceled.
 The Scioto Audubon Metro Park was completely flooded.

 Severe storms across the Northeastern United States on April 3 produced a daily rainfall record of 1.75 in of precipitation at LaGuardia Airport in New York City, with even heavier rainfall totals in Newark, New Jersey.
 Wind gusts in Central Park reached 59 mph.
 Lightning also struck the Statue of Liberty during the storms, resulting in viral social media attention.
 Two Major League Baseball games at Citi Field were postponed during the storm.
 On April 2, two people were fatally crushed by fallen trees in Pennsylvania.
 Another fatality occurred in New York on April 3 due to downed trees.
 In Tulsa, Oklahoma, a woman's body was found in a drainage ditch; they were likely swept away during flooding.
 Another person was also killed in Campbell County, Kentucky.
 Further north, up to 21.5 in of snow fell in Northern New England, with over 600,000 customers losing power.

 Over 250,000 people were left without power in the wake of the storm; with many of those outages in West Virginia.
 On the afternoon of April 2, the state of Kentucky issued a state of emergency.
 West Virginia also declared a state of emergency for 21 counties.
 President Joe Biden approved a major disaster declaration for portions of Kentucky, and several counties in West Virginia also qualified for individual assistance from the Federal Emergency Management Agency (FEMA), which allowed storm victims to receive federal money to repair damage caused by the storms.